joskoradic/StringManipulation/README.md

+This project is released under MIT licence
-This project contains custom string manipulation functions.
+Project contains custom string manipulation functions.
-I started this project because I needed safer functions for manipulating strings
+I started this project because I needed safer functions for manipulating strings while using it on the microcontrollers

 Copyright (c) <2018> <Josko Radic>